When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Closeup of board games such as chess and cards

-Some exciting games that teens will love include Catan, Pandemic, Codenames, and Left Center Right.
-But choosing the best game depends on whether you have a small party or an extensive guest list.
+Some exciting games that teens love include Catan, Pandemic, Codenames, and Left Center Right.
+The right game choice just depends on how many players you have at the table.

 2. Party Bus